openequella/openequella.github.io/equella-tools/ping-utility.md

 ##############
 # Can be 'attachments', 'direct-query-all-items-all-attachments', or
 'direct-query-batched-items-attachments-per-item'
-# 'attachments' uses the REST API / Web UI of Equella
+# 'attachments' uses the REST API / Web UI of openEQUELLA
-# 'direct*' will query the DB, and check the filestore without using any Equella code.
+# 'direct*' will query the DB, and check the filestore without using any openEQUELLA code.
 No web UI calls.
 # direct batched only works with SQL Server 2012 or newer.
 ping.type=attachments